singularityware/singularityware.github.io/pages/docs/user-docs/docs-bootstrap.md

     exit 0
 ```

-As we investigate this example scriptlet, you will first see this is the `%outside` scriptlet as would be defined within our bootstrap.
+As we investigate this example scriptlet, you will first see this is the outside scriptlet as would be defined within our bootstrap.
 The following line simply echos a message and prints the variable `$SINGULARITY_ROOTFS` which is defined within the shell context that this scriptlet runs in.
 Then we check to see if `/bin/sh` is executable, and if it is not, we print an error message.
 Notice the `exit 1`.
 The exit value of the scriptlets communicates if the scriptlet ran successfully or not.
 As with any shell return value, an exit of 0 (zero) means success, and any other exit value is a failure.

 *note: Any uncaught command errors that occur within the scriptlet will cause the entire build process to halt!*